interactive-data-language/vscode-idl/extension/docs/developer/dev-notes/2023/07-july.md

 We also added a period to the end of the description for diagnostics to match the TypeScript pattern.

 We also will add a URL to a local markdown file with a description of the problem and, if applicable, how to resolve it.

+## Document Cache

+This will likely need to be improved in the future, but we added a filter to most of our events from VSCode that checks the code to make sure it has _actually_ changed.

+For whatever reason, go-to-definition triggers open, change, and close events for a file.
+These bombarding events broke the language server and its a little concerning why all those events are fired when nothing has changed.